parhuam-jalalian/SanFranciscoWeather/README.md

    Being more time and memory efficient:
     -Using a generator function to process rows from the csv files, filter data, and plot them.
     -Using NumPy arrays to handle large types of data.
+(Super Fast)
-(Super Fast) -Using Pandas to read CSV file (to manipulate large csv files)
+    <br />-Using Pandas to read CSV file (to manipulate large csv files)